NVIDIA/trt-samples-for-hackathon-cn/cookbook/07-Tool/README.md

 + TensorRT Engine Explorer for inspecting engine internals and performance information.

+## TritonServerDeploy

++ Minimal skeleton to generate a TensorRT plan and Triton model repository layout.

 ## TriPy

 + A Python programming model for TensorRT that aims to provide an excellent user experience without compromising performance.